McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 Lab meetings will be held in person on DATETIME

+Please inform Dr. Xiao if the lab meeting time does not work for you.

 You are expected to attend lab meetings but in the case that a conflict arises, please refer to the posted agenda found on Microsoft Teams to catch up on missed information.

 ### Journal Club